bozeklab/worm-swin/README.md

 The results .pkl file can be opened using python.
 It contains detections per image.
 For each image MMDetection outputs the results form of confidence scores + bounding boxes at index 0 and size + segmentations in RLE format at index 1.
+An example script to view and print prediction results can be found in `scripts/eval_results.py`.

 ## Datasets